-Chanda has an impressive corporate legal career spanning over 12 years.
-She has been involved and led key local and international transactions in myriad sectors including telecommunications, mining, banking, real estate, FMCG and retail.
-She is known to clients for her expertise in the capital markets, competition law, TMT and data protection, banking & finance and regulatory compliance.
+Chanda has a corporate legal career spanning over 13 years.
+She is known to clients for her expertise in banking & finance, capital markets, competition law, TMT and data protection and regulatory compliance.
 Her clients have described her as possessing the ability to unpack and simplify complex transactions in a practical and business-ready manner.

-Chanda’s clients include local banks and financial institutions, notable international DFIs, telecoms operators, including MNOs, ISPs, data centre providers.
-She also sits on the board of a local financial institution.
+Chanda’s clients include local banks and financial institutions, notable international DFIs, telecoms operators including MNOs, ISPs and data center providers.

 - Member, Law Association of Zambia